Animal Division

 Animals & Culture Studies – Innovations in Higher Ed

-Beginning in the early 1980s, Eric developed the first transdisciplinary programs in Animals and Culture Studies, designed to explore our perceptions of nonhuman animals (real and symbolic, as individuals and as groups) cross-culturally, and the complexities of our relationships with them.
-His work is inspired by notions of compassion, social justice, environmental ethics, and various human-oriented interdisciplinary studies programs while illuminating the subjectivity and agency of individual animals (as well as the historical resistance to considering and valuing their individuality, sentience, connections, and emotions).
+Beginning in the early 1980s, I developed the first transdisciplinary programs in Animals and Culture Studies, designed to explore our perceptions of nonhuman animals (real and symbolic, as individuals and as groups) cross-culturally, and the complexities of our relationships with them.
+This work is inspired by notions of compassion, social justice, environmental ethics, and various human-oriented interdisciplinary studies programs while illuminating the subjectivity and agency of individual animals (as well as the historical resistance to considering and valuing their individuality, sentience, connections, and emotions).

 In 2010, Eric began working in an emerging subfield he calls Animal Death Studies / Zoothanatology, to explore notions, practices, and mourning of death and dying for other species as well as humans, cross-culturally.
 Much of that work has been orchestrated through the Green Pet-Burial Society.
 He also examines the real and symbolic role of other species within the context of our interspecies families (see Family Spirals® below).